The Tourists’s State Capital

-Converting the statehouse into an office building able to accommodate each new generation of office technology has made it the scene of all kinds of cover-ups.
+Converting the statehouse into office space has made it the scene of all kinds of cover-ups.
 Remodelings covered up carving and paintings that were forgotten for decades.
 Typical were the ornate wall decorations in Room 115, which was for a time used as a Civil War museum.
 In Room 300, large murals depicting Lincoln, Grant, and a Civil War soldier were painted on the upper walls when it was dedicated as a memorial hall for Civil War battle flags and mementos; the murals were covered up in the 1930s when the room‘s ceiling was lowered and not discovered until 1971 when the space was converted into a Senate hearing room.

 Even artwork that was left in plain sight was not seen for decades.
 Clumsy redecorating had changed the original colors and blurred the sculptural details of the plaster ornaments.
-The inner dome was obscured by soot and dirt; when it was cleaned and repainted in 1986, its stained glass was spectacularly revealed for the first time in decades—or, perhaps more accurately, was revealed to be spectacular.
+The stained glass in the building's inner dome was obscured by soot and dirt; when it was cleaned and repainted in 1986, its glass was spectacularly revealed for the first time in decades—or, perhaps more accurately, was revealed to be spectacular.

 Some compromises have had to be made in restoring the building.
 Much original gold leaf was replaced with garish gold-colored paint; restorationists have used imitation gold leaf made of copper and zinc.
 The center of the ceiling in each legislative chamber was once made of stained glass, illuminated by skylights; the skylights have been replaced by painted panels.
-Some of the decorative ceiling paintings were not repainted directly on the ceilings, as the originals would have been painted, but to save money were painted on canvas in a studio and glued into place on the ceiling.
+Some of the decorative ceiling paintings were not repainted directly onto the ceilings, as the originals would have been painted, but to save money were painted on canvases in a studio and glued into place on the ceilings.

 A civics classroom

 The purpose of the building’s statues and paintings is not merely decorative.
-Like a cathedral, the statehouse aims to convey to visitors the essential lessons of a faith, its heroes, and its history.
-But the statehouse makes as lousy a classroom for Illinois’s civic religion as it does an office building.
+Like a cathedral, the statehouse aims to teach visitors the essential lessons about the heroes and history of Illinois's civic religion.
+But the statehouse makes as lousy a classroom as it does an office building.
 For example, any numbers of works depict the triumph of the North over the South in the Civil War, a success to which Illinois contributed more than its share, and which was fresh in the minds of the building’s builders.
 Of other, less flattering events in the state’s past no mention is made.
-One can wander the corridors forever and not see a depiction of the Haymarket Square bombing, the Herrin massacre, or the 1968 Democratic convention riots.
+One can wander the corridors forever and not see a depiction of the Haymarket Square bombing, the Herrin massacre, or the East St. Louis race riot.

 Even events that are depicted are not always depicted accurately.
 The staircase to the fourth floor is dominated by 40 x 20-foot painting showing George Rogers Clark negotiating with Native Americans at Fort Kaskaskia in 1778.
 The canvas was painted by Chicago Gustav Fuchs in 1886, by which time Illinois Indians had been absent for a half-century; without appropriate models, Fuchs gave his Indians costumes of indigenous people who had never lived in Illinois.

-Above, mounted on corbels that project from the wall of the statehouse dome below the plaster frieze, we find ten-foot statues depicting early Illinois’s genuinely important men.
-Here at last is Ulysses S. Grant; Ninian Edwards, territorial governor and third governor of the state; first governor Shadrach Bond; Edward Coles, second governor; Sidney Breese, Illinois supreme court justice and united states senator; Lyman Trumbull, united states senator; John A. Logan, Civil War general and U.S. Senator.
+Above these statues, mounted on corbels that project from the wall of the statehouse dome beneath the plaster frieze, we find ten-foot statues depicting early Illinois’s genuinely important men.
+Here at last is Ulysses S. Grant; Ninian Edwards, territorial governor and third governor of the state; first governor Shadrach Bond; Edward Coles, second governor and the man who probably kept Illinois a slavery-free state; Sidney Breese, Illinois supreme court justice and United States senator; Lyman Trumbull, United States senator, Lincoln intimate, and coauthor of the Thirteenth Amendment to the Constitution; and John A. Logan, Civil War general and U.S. Senator.

-Inevitably, the building’s artworks from the 19th century reflect those times, to the puzzlement of some of today’s visitors and the offense of others.
-The plaster bas relief on the north balcony on the fourth floor that illustrates the forced migration of Native Americans to the West is one of a series that also depicts the breaking of the prairie or the clearing of forests, as if the state’s indigenous people were so many weeds in the garden that was to be.
+Inevitably, the building’s artworks from the 19th century reflect those times, puzzling some of today’s visitors and offending others.
+The plaster bas relief on the north balcony on the fourth floor that illustrates the forced migration of Native Americans to the West is one of a series that also depicts the breaking of the prairie or the clearing of forests, as if the state’s indigenous people were so many weeds in the garden that was to be "civilized" Illinois.
 The statue of Pierre Menard outside on the capitol grounds poses similar problems.
 As a specimen of modeling and casting it is gorgeous, but he is posed offering his hand to an Indian seated at his feet, in a pose impossible not to interpret as condescending.
 [Note: That statue has since been removed for that reason.]

 Unfortunately, political correctness has trumped historical significance in the selection of some of the more recent artwork in the capitol.
 In 1918, Chicagoan Robert Wadsworth Grafton painted the three large murals on the fourth floor as a part of Illinois's Centennial celebration.
 Recently restored, the works are Commerce (dock workers unloading a freighter), Agriculture (a farmer plowing behind oxen, women sowing seed) and Industry (men working at a smelter).
 They tell us nothing about real life in Illinois, and nothing that a child doesn’t already know about farming, trade, and factories.
 The inclusion is meant to flatter the visitors to the building who ply those trades, to express officially the respect that the state’s political masters have for the work that generated the tax monies that, it must be recalled, paid for it all.